FinnNahon/finnnahon.github.io/content/info/travel/onebag.md

 - Don't pack your fears
 - Only bring about a weeks worth of items
 - Try to fit everything into a bag that is 25L-40L in size
-- Do you really need more than two pairs of pants?

 # my personal one bag